Is a Master of Legal Studies Worth It?

 - Are you just fascinated by the law and the legal system?

-Once you have a firm understanding of the motivations that led you to consider earning a Master of Legal Studies, you can begin to piece together an answer and determine whether or not earning an MLS would be worthwhile for your own unique goals.
+Once you have a firm understanding of the motivations that led you to consider earning a Master of Legal Studies, you can begin to piece together an answer and determine whether or not earning a legal studies master’s degree would be worthwhile for your own unique goals.

 Who Is an MLS Best Suited For?